mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 - Adjusting specific sound settings
 - Pairing remotes

-Are not available through the API.
+These features are not available through the API.
 Some may become available at a later point, but until then the [Bang & Olufsen App](https://www.bang-olufsen.com/en/dk/story/apps) can be used to configure these settings and features.

 ## Actions